canada-ca/platform-security_securite-de-plateforme/en/5_Microservice_Security.md

 ![The image contains an outer rectangle labelled 'Cluster', with two rectangles inside that, each called 'Node'.
-The first Node contains a three-dimensional disk labelled 'etcd', and a dashed-border rectangle labelled 'Control-plane components'.
+The first Node contains a three-dimensional disc, or low cylinder, labelled 'etcd', and a dashed-border rectangle labelled 'Control-plane components'.
 There are arrows pointing to each object, with additional messaging attached to each arrow: 'Access to machines/VMs' points to Node; 'Access via Kubernetes API or Proxy' points to 'Control-plane components'; 'Access to etcd API' points to 'etcd'; and 'Intercept/modify/inject control-plane traffic' points to the inside of the Control-plane components.
 All of the above arrows are black, except the Intercept/modify/inject arrow, which is red.
 The second Node contains a rectangle labelled 'Kubelet', and another rectangle